kkots/ggxrd_hitbox_overlay_2211/README.md

 combineProjectileFramebarsWhenPossible = true

 ; Specify true or false.
-; When true, all projectiles belonging to a player will use the same one thin framebar, located on top ; of Player 1's framebar and below Player 2's framebar. condenseIntoOneProjectileMiniFramebar = false
+; When true, all projectiles belonging to a player will use the same one framebar, located on top ; of Player 1's main framebar and below Player 2's main framebar. condenseIntoOneProjectileFramebar = true

 ; Specify true or false.
 ; When true, projectiles will never be combined even if there are very many of them and they're all same.